MEUBLL, our first Custom Theme for e-commerce – Part 1

 Involve your users

-Before going further in the process, gather some users’ feedbacks is really important.
+Before going further in the process, gathering user feedback is really important.
 Do they like the feature?
 Do they find it useful?
 What do they think of the wireframes?
-Are some critical points missing?… So much questions to answer, so much things to test..
+Are there critical points missing?… So many questions to answer, so many things to test..

-We’ve decided to test our wireframes, and so we’ve recruted some users.
-We then proposed them a little test session in our office.
+We’ve decided to test our wireframes, and so we’ve recruited testers, proposing a short test session in our office.

 Hear more about this in part 2! 🙂

 Part 1: Develop an idea, create value, stay inspired You’re here!